 The horse has already left the corral for Logan and the citizens of Christchurch.
 But what about YOU?

-No time like the present to prepare for an earthquake if you live in earthquake country like we do.
+No time like the present to prepare for an earthquake if you live in an earthquake country as we do.
 Our recent work with the folks at SPUR on the “Safe Enough To Stay” project really brought home the idea of surviving an earthquake unhurt and being able to recover and get back to normal.

-If you want to see what a post-earthquake apartment, and a neighborhood shelter might look like the week after a big earthquake, swing by the SPUR exhibit in San Francisco before April 18th.
+If you want to see what a post-earthquake apartment and a neighborhood shelter might look like the week after a big earthquake, swing by the SPUR exhibit in San Francisco before April 18th.